SixArm/sixarm_site_help/gpg/gpg-pinentry-help.md

 Keywords: su, ssh, pinentry, tty, curses

+Treats:

-Treats: "No manual entry for pinentry"
+ * GPG error message "No manual entry for pinentry"
+ * "gpg: problem with the agent: No pinentry"
+ * "gpg: decryption failed: No secret key"

 ## Ideas

+Do we have a viable pinentry that uses curses?

+    which pinentry-curses

 Set the GPG agent to use TTY by editing `~/.gnupg/gpg-agent.conf` and using a line such as one of these: